Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 If we replace $ \hat{f} *\cdots * \hat{f}= \widehat{f^n}$ and evaluate at 0, we get $\displaystyle \int_{\R^n_0} \prod_{i=1}^n \hat{f}(u_i) d^{n-1}u = \int_{\R} f(t)^n dt $ and the proof of theorem~\ref{thm:C^n} is completed. \\

 Now we prove the lemmas that we used to get theorem~\ref{thm:C^n}.
-The first lemma is classical, it was already used in~\cite{Soshnikov_00a} and also in the context of invariant ensembles in the complex plane~\cite{AHM_11}.
+The first lemma is classical, it was already used in~\cite{Soshnikov_00a}, as well as in the context of other invariant ensembles, \cite{AHM_11, RV_07a, RV_07b}.

 \begin{lemma} For any $n \ge 1$,

 \end{lemma}

 We have assumed that our test function $f$ has compact support since the original problem is to study mesoscopic linear statistics.
 However this assumption is not necessary to prove theorem~\ref{thm:C^n}.
 We shall certainly require that $f\in L^1(\R)$ and, according to the estimate (\ref{C^n_3}), the regularity condition needed to prove theorem~\ref{thm:C^n} is that, for any $n \ge 2$, the integral